 In human portraiture, it’s been said that the eyes are the most important part.

-That’s no different with pet portraits!
+As a pet portrait artist, I’ve learned it’s no different with animals!
 And while there are lots of good tutorials out there about how to render eyes so that they look realistic, deep, and well lit— none of that will help if you don’t get the shape, position and expression right first.
 That’s what this post is all about.

 Dog eyes are tricky because the different breeds have a much wider variety of facial shapes than you see in humans.
 So making one “rule” to tell you where facial features sit in relation to each other doesn’t work.
 The methods I’ll show you in this post will work for any breed, and use your knowledge of that breed’s specific anatomy.
 For easy navigation, I’ve divided the subject into thses sections: